Rague0711/kib3-stupro-ss-22/jupyter/StudentDocumentation.md

 ### Prerequisites
 The first requirement is that the student has a Moodle account.\
 In addition, he should be assigned to the respective course.
-This should be done by the teacher.\
+This should be done by the teacher.
-For more information, please refer to the teacher documentation.

 ### Opening a Jupyter Notebook
 After logging in, you come out on the dashboard.